-There is an increasing number of construction manager jobs available in the UK construction industry for talented managers.
-Read on to find out more about the skills required and to see if the role is the right fit for you.
+There is an increasing number of construction manager jobs available in the UK construction industry.
+If you want to know how to become a construction manager and to see if the role is the right fit for you, read on to find out more.

 Hinkley Point C / HS2